Vennyhedgie/Profession-Mechanic-Megapack/README.md

 - Large: 110%
 - Larger: 120%

-Some features have **additional options** you may want to look into as well, which you can enable much in the same way.
-They will be listed in the corresponding category.

-## Note

 Certain features require the "Reuse game icons (Experimental)" toggle to be turned on in the settings:

 <img width="815" height="414" alt="image" src="https://github.com/user-attachments/assets/8496cef3-0d17-4561-bea2-2faea2899914" />

 # Features

+Some features have **additional options** you may want to look into as well, which you can enabled under their corresponding category.

 # Warrior